MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-service-config-ids-creators.md

 But for this to happen, you need to perform some one-time configuration so that Xbox Live knows about your leaderboard.
 For example, whether the values should be sorted in ascending or descending value, and what piece of data it should be sorting.

-This configuration happens in [Partner Center](https://partner.microsoft.com/dashboard) for Xbox Live Creators Program, and you can read [Getting Started With Xbox Live](../get-started/setup-partner-center/legacy/get-started-with-xbox-live-creators.md) to learn how to get set up.
+This configuration happens in [Partner Center](https://partner.microsoft.com/dashboard) for Xbox Live Creators Program, and you can read [Get started with Xbox Live, for Creators](../../get-started/setup-partner-center/legacy/get-started-with-xbox-live-creators.md) to learn how to get set up.

 ## Get your IDs